Dre Campbell Farm

 Asparagus

-Hold the stalks under the pipe and let the water beat off any grit.
+Hold the stalks under the pipe and let the water wash off any grit.

 Lightly rub the asparagus with your fingers.
 If you have the time, working it stalk by stalk is best.

 Finally, snap off the tough ends of the stalks and lay your clean asparagus on kitchen towels on the counter.
-Pat dry, and store.
+Pat it dry and store it.

 Brussels Sprouts